 2. Tesla — 5-for-1 in 2020, 3-for-1 in 2022

-Just before the August 2020 split, Tesla traded near $2,200; immediately after, around $440.
-The chart shows the price collapsing 80% with market cap untouched — that's the split.
-The 2022 3-for-1 added another redrawing.
+Just before the August 2020 split Tesla sat near $2,200; right after, around $440.
+On the chart it looks like the price cratered 80% while market cap sat there untouched — that gap is the split, nothing more.
+The 2022 3-for-1 pulled the same trick again.

 3. NVIDIA — 10-for-1 in 2024